OpenBankingUK/OBL-ModelBank-Integration/README.md

 * __{tpp-key-file}:__ Your TPP's private key.
 * __{tpp-pem-file}:__ Your transport certificate (downloaded from the OB Directory Sandbox).

-A successful TLS handshake (even with an error response) confirms that your certificate is valid for use with OBIE's MATLS-secured endpoints.
+A successful TLS handshake (even with an error response) confirms that your certificate is valid for use with OBL's MATLS-secured endpoints.

 # Postman
 ## Introduction into Postman